 Prior to joining AccountAbility, Mr. Misser was Global Managing Partner of the Sustainability Advisory Business at PricewaterhouseCoopers (PwC).
 Before that, he was Global Strategy Leader for PwC’s Assurance and Business Advisory Services — the firm’s accounting, risk management, and consulting operation.
 He also served as the New York Metro leader for the Governance, Risk and Compliance practice.
 During his career, Mr. Misser has been a strategic business advisor to CEOs and senior executives at Fortune 500 companies and multi-lateral organizations (MLOs).

 Mr. Misser has extensive experience working with global clients, developing and implementing solutions in the areas of strategy, structure, process, people, and systems; improving the efficiency and effectiveness of global value chains; designing and implementing enterprise-wide performance improvement solutions; and managing complex business transformations.
-His clients have included: Abbott Laboratories, Merck, Pfizer, Nestle, Anheuser Busch, UBS, Citigroup, ING, Saudi Arabian General Investment Authority, ConocoPhillips, Cinergy Duke, Saudi Aramco, Kodak, Seagram, Microsoft, Mobily, Walmart, Zain, National Institute of Standards and Technology, World Economic Forum, and The United Nations.
+His clients have included: Abbott Laboratories, Merck, Pfizer, Bayer, Nestle, Anheuser Busch, UBS, Citigroup, ING, National Commercial Bank (NCB), Credit Suisse, Saudi Arabian General Investment Authority, ConocoPhillips, Cinergy Duke, Saudi Aramco, Kodak, Seagram, Microsoft, Mobily, Walmart, Zain, National Institute of Standards and Technology, King Khalid Foundation, World Economic Forum, International Monetary Fund (IMF) and the United Nations.

 Mr. Hawkins has spent half of his career as a private sector leader, successfully developing corporate responsibility platforms for Fortune 100 countries, but also has equally impressive experience working as an international civil servant within the United Nations system for more than a decade.
 Before joining AccountAbility, Mr. Hawkins was a global Vice President tasked with supporting Pfizer Consumer Diversified Businesses, valued at $11.85 billion, recently sold to Nestle.
 As a member of the Pfizer Nutrition executive management team, he managed staff around the world responsible for high-visibility global market access, preservation and expansion strategies, including public and government affairs, crisis communications, corporate responsibility and the development of partnerships in key markets such as China, Thailand, Philippines, Saudi Arabia, Mexico and Colombia.
 While at Pfizer, he championed ground-breaking third party corporate compliance/performance monitoring systems to verify responsible marketing and business practices.